 Yet, I remember the feeling of disappointment...

-I had just purchased my first smartphone and thought I could use it for my social media and design photos but the results were disappointing.
+In 2014 I bought my first iPhone.
+Based on the ads showing professional-grade camera-work, I planned to use it for my social media and design photos, but the results were not what I expected.

 Honestly, they were terrible.